gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

                double y = -gamepad1.left_stick_y; // Remember, this is reversed!
                double x = gamepad1.left_stick_x * 1.1; // Counteract imperfect strafing
                double rx = gamepad1.right_stick_x;

+               // This button choice was made so that it is hard to hit on accident,
+               // it can be freely changed based on preference.
+               // The equivalent button is start on Xbox-style controllers. if (gamepad1.options) {
+                   imu.resetYaw();
+               }

                double botHeading = imu.getRobotYawPitchRollAngles().getYaw(AngleUnit.RADIANS);